S3FA/CrashAndBurn/protocol/Readme.md

 #### `CarCollisionInfo(rewardCarId, punishCarId, isFriendlyFire)`
 Inform cars of a collision between two cars, who instigated it and who didn’t and whether it was a “friendly” collision.
 NOTE: This might not be necessary if cars just passively receive instruction/commands from the server.

+### Still to consider
+ * Frame rendering for full refresh of an LED screen
+ * Frame rendering for LED rendering routines (e.g., nyan cat)
+ * Set default player colour
+ * Activate/Deactivate (for safety purposes and in case someone tries to drive off with one of our cars)
+ * Discovery and Response

 # How to use Protobuf